kepplemr/deathnut/README.md

 that is entirely up to the service.
 In most examples we'll use ['view', 'edit', 'own'] for privileges but these could just as easily be ['serf', 'peasant', 'knight', 'king'].

 Deathnut does not handle authentication of users.
-It relies on the pod EDP sidecar(s) to verify the signage of JWT tokens received from cloud endpoints.
+It relies on the pod ESP sidecar(s) to verify the signage of JWT tokens received from cloud endpoints.
 When ESP does this successfully, it attaches a 'X-Endpoint-Api-Userinfo' header with user information deathnut trusts entirely for AuthZ.
 Other headers/auth support could be added, but this header is currently all that is supported.